ipipan/spacy-pl/README.md

 Please see this [Jupyter notebook](https://nbviewer.jupyter.org/github/ipipan/spacy-pl/blob/master/spaCy-PL-embeddings.ipynb) for a demo.

 ## Change history
+ * 0.0.5 -- several changes
+   * corrected errors in NER model,
+   * parser trained on PDB treebank (instead of LFG),
+   * added version using Morfeusz library as an external dependency; more detailed morphosyntactic tags are available in token.tag_ attribute.
  * 0.0.3 -- added support for spaCy 2.2

 ## Authors